ltw-webdev-3/curriculum/exporting-from-illustrator.md

       ![](layers.jpg)

-      *The names of the layers will export into the SVG as `id` attributes that we can target with CSS & Javascript.*
+      *The names of the layers will export into the SVG as `id` attributes that we can target with CSS & JavaScript.*

       It’s also a really good idea to group things together—those groups will be represented in the SVG as different tags.
     notes: